-In power bi, we have many types of visualization techniques and the most important and extensively used one of them is charts, charts are basically used in every report or dashboard to display data to a user, we have inbuilt charts in power bi to use but we can also make combo charts or custom made charts.
+In Power BI, we have many types of visualization techniques.
+The most important and extensively used one of them is charts.
+Charts are used in every report or dashboard to display data to a user.
+We have built-in Power BI charts to use but can also make combo charts or custom-made charts.

 Chart Visuals in Power BI

-While creating the Power BI dashboard chart, visuals are the most eye-catching things.
+While creating the Power BI dashboard chart, visuals are the most eye-catching.
 Charts are better suited for any dashboard with numerical data sets but knowing about the in and out of the chart is necessary to create the right kind of chart type for the data sets.
-It is important to know that not all the charts fit into all kinds of data sets, so you need to be choosy while building charts.
+In addition, it is important to know that not all charts fit into all kinds of data sets.
+So, it would be best if you were choosy while building charts.
 In this article, we will introduce you to various types of charts in Power BI.

 Top 9 Types of Charts Visualization in Power BI

-When you look at the visualization gallery of Power BI, you will see plenty of visual types, and in this article, we will concentrate only on chart visuals.
+When you look at the visualization gallery of Power BI, you will see plenty of visual types.
+However, in this article, we will concentrate only on chart visuals.

 Copy and paste the data directly to Power BI.
 Else, you can copy it to an Excel file and then import it to Power BI as an Excel file reference.
 So, you can download the Excel workbook template from the link below, which is used for this example.

 #1 – Clustered Bar Chart

-The first chart visualization you have in Power BI is the Bar Chart.
-These are horizontal bar charts that show the graphical representation of the selected category data points.
-Bar charts are used to show the number of units sold, the sale value of different categories, etc.…
+The first chart visualization you have in Power BI is the bar chart.
+These horizontal bar charts show the graphical representation of the selected category data points.
+For example, bar charts show the number of units sold, the sale value of different categories, etc.

 The below-clustered bar chart shows the category-wise number of units sold data.